MobCat/Codemasters-Cheat-Database/README.md

 V8 Supercars Australia 2
 DTM Race Driver 2

+The Xbox codes may also work for PS2 but this and most of this database has not been tested

 Key
 CHAMPS : Unlock all the cars and championships
 (except the last 3 bonus Championship)